BetterLordWilliam/BetterLordWilliam/README.md

 # Project Showcase

-Here's a quick overview of all my projects.
+Here's a quick overview of some of my notable projects.

 <!-- Project: HowRu -->
 <div>